Sage Homes – Privacy Notice

 We will provide a copy of the information requested free of charge.
 However, we can charge a ‘reasonable fee’ when a request is manifestly unfounded or excessive, particularly if it is repetitive.
 We may also charge a reasonable fee to comply with requests for further copies of the same information.

 We will seek to provide you with the information you have asked for within one month to provide you with the information requested, although in certain circumstances it may take longer to provide you with some or all of the information you have asked for and we will try to keep you updated about this as promptly as we can.

-- The right to ask for erasure: to ask to have your information deleted.
+The right to ask for erasure: to ask to have your information deleted.
 If you want us remove any of your data you can ask us to delete it from our systems where it is no longer necessary for us to keep it.
 Please be aware, however, that we may not need or be able to comply with such requests, depending on the circumstances.
-For example, if you are a current customer (with a Tenancy or a Lease with us) and you ask for an erasure of all your personal data we will not be able to grant this.

-- The right to restrict processing of your data.
-You can ask us to stop using your data while we check that it is correct or complete.
+The right to restrict processing of your data.
+You can ask us to stop using your data while we check that it is correct.

 Making a complaint